geraldnilles/Chromecast-Server/receiver/README.markdown

 =================

 # Introdution
+This HTML is loaded onto the Chromecast's browser.
+This page will contain the video player.

+# Apps

+## Hello World
+The goal of this app is just to display a message on my TV via Chromecast.

+## main.html
+This will be the main video playing app

+# Page Style
+By default, the background color is black.
+Therefore, if your app uses black text without changing the background color, you wont see anything.

 # WebSocket Protocol
 WebSockets are used to control the WebApp.
 Google Cast's API uses its own protocol based on WebSockets.
 Instead of reverse engineeering thier API, i will just use my own protocol.